paypal/squbs/docs/index.md

 ## Introduction

-squbs (pronounced "skewbs") is a suite of components enabling standardization and operationalization of Akka and Akka HTTP applications/services in a large scale, managed, cloud environment.
-It standardizes how Akka applications are deployed in different environments and how they are hooked up to the operational environments of large, internet-scale organizations.
+squbs (pronounced "skewbs") is a suite of components enabling standardization and operationalization of pekko and pekko HTTP applications/services in a large scale, managed, cloud environment.
+It standardizes how pekko applications are deployed in different environments and how they are hooked up to the operational environments of large, internet-scale organizations.

 ## squbs Components

-1. **Unicomplex**: The micro-container that bootstraps and standardizes the deployment of Akka applications and how they are configured, allowing teams other than PD to understand the configuration and tweak the configuration of applications, partly at runtime, as needed.
+1. **Unicomplex**: The micro-container that bootstraps and standardizes the deployment of pekko applications and how they are configured, allowing teams other than PD to understand the configuration and tweak the configuration of applications, partly at runtime, as needed.
 In addition, the Unicomplex encourages coexistence of different modules, called cubes, and/or operational tooling in a flexible, loosely-coupled fashion that will not incur any code change in order to include new ops tooling or drop out/change some ops tooling.
 For instance, in cases where we have mixed cloud environments such as private and public cloud needing different operational tools, the same codebase will work with both allowing deployment-time addition of environment-specific tooling.

-2. **TestKit**: Used to help test applications written for squbs, or even Akka applications altogether.
+2. **TestKit**: Used to help test applications written for squbs, or even pekko applications altogether.
 It provides unit test and small scale load testing facilities that can be run as part of CI.

 3. **ZKCluster**: A ZooKeeper-based, datacenter-aware clustering library allowing clustered applications or services to span datacenter and hold the availability characteristics across data centers.
 This is needed for applications that need intra-cluster communications.